fionashenbayh/digital_dictatorship/tutorials.md

 has_children: true
 ---

-This section contain **Python** tutorials to accompany assigned readings and class lectures.
+This section contain Python tutorials to accompany the assigned readings and class lectures.